profile pic

 (Donaldson, 1984) posits that corporations are moral agents capable of ethical reasoning and responsibility.
 However, Kant’s categorical imperative challenges this very notion.
 Kantian ethics require autonomous agents capable of rational decision-making and moral consideration for others (Kant, 1785).
 Corporations, driven primarily by profit maximisation, lack the capacity for moral autonomy.
 Their decision-making processes are constrained by shareholder interests and market forces, limiting their ability to act out of duty or universal moral laws.

-(Deleuze & Guattari, 1972)‘s critique further elucidates the inherent contradictions within capitalist systems.
+(Deleuze & Guattari, 1972)‘s critique further elucidates the inherent contradictions within Capitalism and Schizophrenia systems.
 They argue that capitalism dissolves traditional structures and encourages an unrestrained pursuit of profit and market power.
 Under this framework, corporations act as agents of “deterritorialisation”—entities that disrupt established social norms in their relentless pursuit of growth.
 When corporations are granted personhood, they influence and shape the socio-political landscape, often without meaningful accountability.
 This “schizophrenic” drive for growth highlights the ethical risks associated with conflating corporate interests with those of individuals.

 (Chomsky, 1999) further argues that corporations, empowered by neo-liberal policies, often operate contrary to the public good, undermining democratic processes and social welfare.
 This perspective reinforces the view that corporations lack the moral orientation necessary to be considered moral persons.